 I have confirmed a booking to return to Baie des Anges Marina near Nice for the winter of 2019/20 so, hopefully with a yacht that isn’t (like this winter) out of commission, I will be able to do some off season, light duty cruising along the stunning Riviera coast with the delights of Antibes, Nice, Cannes, St. Tropez and Monaco only day sails apart if that grabs your fancy.

 Should you be finding my postings overly technical and somewhat anodyne, I totally understand and beg forgiveness.
-However, please try to ‘stick with it’ as, when the crew do finally catch up with me, the content should improve with their input and could even be entertaining which has been the experience of regular readers – or so I am told and the only possible reason the blogs have won awards.
+However, please try to ‘stick with it’ as, when the crew do finally catch up with me, the content should improve with their input and could even be entertaining which has been the experience of regular readers – or so I am told.

 I might however be delighted to discover a stowaway along the way with similar patience and aspirations……….